-Our review of the literature identified 44 studies of teacher coaching programs in the U.S. that used both a causal research design and examined effects on instruction or student achievement.2 The use of meta-analytic methods to analyze these studies affords the ability to answer several macro- and micro-level questions about teacher coaching that no single experimental trial can address.
+The use of meta-analytic methods to analyze these studies affords the ability to explore questions about teacher coaching that no single experimental trial can address.
 First, we are able to better understand the efficacy of coaching as a general class of PD by analyzing results across a range of coaching models.
 Second, the large financial and logistical costs of conducting experimental evaluations of teacher coaching programs has resulted in many individual studies that are underpowered.
 Meta-analysis techniques leverage the increased statistical power afforded by pooling results across multiple studies.
 This is critical for determining whether common findings of positive effect sizes that are not statistically significant are due to limited statistical precision or chance sampling differences.
-Third, meta-analytic regression methods facilitate a comparison of different coaching models and a closer examination of specific design features that may drive program effects, such as the size of coaching programs, pairing coaching with other PD elements, in-person versus virtual coaching, or coaching dosage (Blazar & Kraft, 2015; Marsh et al., 2008; Ramey et al., 2011).
+Third, meta-analytic regression methods facilitate a comparison of different coaching models and a closer examination of specific design features that may drive program effects, such as the size of coaching programs, pairing coaching with other PD elements, in-person versus virtual coaching, and coaching dosage.
+To date, questions of the effectiveness of individual design features have been explored by only a handful of studies (e.g. Blazar & Kraft, 2015; Marsh et al., 2008; Ramey et al., 2011).